usatales.com

 The artichoke is a long-lived thistle that belongs to the Aster family.
 Its edible blossoms are delicious.
 It has a soft taste and is nut-like.
 The center, which is called the heart, is very tender, and the substance has a buttery consistency.

-Here, we will learn how you should prepare artichokes for cleaning or roasting and how to cook artichokes.
+Here, we will learn how you should prepare artichokes for cleaning or roasting and how to cook them.

-When washing an artichoke, we recommend wearing gloves.
-The antioxidant content is high in artichokes, and therefore, it easily reacts with oxygen and colors hands.
+• When washing an artichoke, we recommend wearing gloves.
+Artichokes’ antioxidant content is high; therefore, it easily reacts with oxygen and colors hands.

 2. How to Cook Artichokes